Project

 Actions #10

-Updated by A Galtman about 1 month ago
+Updated by A Galtman 4 months ago

 Thanks, Adrian.
 I changed the innermost package name only, to make the fully qualified name net.sf.saxon.coverage.CoverageTraceListener.
 Then I did the other things you mentioned, and now I am able to generate a trace!
 (Changing the entire package hierarchy didn't work.)